fadhlirahim/llm-cli/README.md

 # LLM CLI

-A modern, universal command-line interface for interacting with Large Language Models (OpenAI, LM Studio, Ollama, and more), built with Rust and following 2025 best practices.
+A modern, universal command-line interface for interacting with Large Language Models (OpenAI, LM Studio, Ollama, and more), built with Rust.

 ## Features